-We, Go Higher West Yorkshire, recognise the challenges that young people face when they leave the care system and begin to live independently.
-We also recognise that all parts of society have a responsibility to support care-experienced individuals so that they can make a successful transition into adulthood.
-We hereby make a commitment to help improve the life chances of care-experienced individuals by widening their access to and supporting their success in Higher Education (HE) and beyond.
+We, Go Higher West Yorkshire, recognise that individuals from a care-experienced background can face additional challenges as they move through their higher education journey.
+All parts of society have a responsibility to support care-experienced individuals so that they can make a successful transition into adulthood.
+We hereby make a commitment to help improve the life chances of care-experienced individuals by widening their access to and supporting their success across all forms of higher education.

-SUPPORT OFFERED BY HE PROVIDERS Bradford College University of Bradford Calderdale College University of Huddersfield Kirklees College University of Leeds Leeds Arts University Leeds Beckett University Leeds College of Building Leeds Conservatoire University Centre Leeds Leeds Trinity University University Centre Wakefield GETTING TO HIGHER EDUCA TION Dedicated care leaver web site ✓ ✓ ✓ ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓ Experiences on campus ✓ ✓ ~ ~ ✓ ~ ✓ ✓ ✓ ✓ ✓ Application support ✓ ✓ ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Contextual admissions ✓ ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓ ✓ HEP acts as rent guarantor ✓ Graduation costs support ✓ ✓ ✓ ✓ ✓ ✓ ✓ Uses UCAS definition of care- experience ✓ ✓ ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ~ SUCCEEDING IN HIGHER EDU JCATION 1 1 1 1 1 1 1 1 1 1 1 Wellbeing support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Named contact for care leaver students ✓ ✓ ✓ ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Year round accommodation ✓ ✓ n/a ✓ n/a ✓ n/a ✓ n/a n/a n/a ✓ n/a Support with transition to higher education ✓ ✓ ~ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Additional financial support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Training to help staff understand care experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ NNECL Quality Mark ✓ ✓ SUCCEEDING AFTER HIGHER EDUCATIO ON 1 1 1 1 1 1 1 1 1 1 1 Employment support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ n/a HE provider does not own accommodation but may be able to offer support in securing somewhere to live
+Support offered by HE providers Bradford College University of Bradford University Centre Calderdale College University of Huddersfield Kirklees College University of Leeds Leeds Arts University Leeds Beckett University Leeds College of Building University Centre Leeds Leeds Trinity University University Centre Wakefield

+GETTING INTO HIGHER EDUCATION

+Dedicated care leaver website ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Experiences on campus ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Application support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Contextual admissions ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+HEP acts as guarantor ✓ ✓

+Uses UCAS definition of care- experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+SUCCEEDING IN HIGHER EDUCATION

+Wellbeing support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Named contact for care leaver students ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Year round accommodation ✓ ✓ n/a ✓ n/a ✓ ✓ ✓ n/a n/a ✓ ✓ n/a

+Support with transition to HE ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Additional financial support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Training to help staff understand care experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

+Graduations costs support ✓ ✓ ✓ ✓ ✓ ✓ ✓

+NNECL Quality Mark ✓ ✓

+SUCCEEDING AFTER H IGHER EDUCATION ON 1

+Employment support ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-This is when HE providers can consider additional information, such as background factors, to make decisions on individual applications and achievement to identify potential, particularly where this may not be evidenced through grades
+\ This is when HE providers can consider additional information, such as background factors, to make decisions on individual applications and achievement to identify potential, particularly where this may not be evidenced through grades \\ This is when HE providers agree to pay your rent if you are unable to pay it

-See the 'common definition commitment' page for definition of care-experience
+\\\See the 'common definition commitment' page for definition of care-experience n/a HE provider does not own accommodation buy may be able to offer support in securing somewhere to live